dijith-481/Markweavia/README.md

 - Traditional presentation software often involves excessive mouse dragging and complex component manipulation for what should be simple text and structure.
 - Markweavia was born from the desire to simplify this
   - enabling the creation of clean, professional slides with the ease of editing a Markdown file,
-  - enhanced by the efficiency of Vim keybindings.(**It's Vim Btw**)
+  - enhanced by the efficiency of Vim keybindings.
     > Most impactful presentations rely on clear text and an uncluttered background, a philosophy Markweavia aims to embody perfectly.

 ## Overview

 Markweavia is a web-based application that transforms your Markdown text and Katex into elegant HTML slide presentations.
 It provides a live preview of your current slide, allowing for a seamless WYSIWYG-like experience.
-The editor is powered by CodeMirror with Vim keybindings, offering a familiar and powerful editing environment.
-Customization options include themes (with a focus on Nord aesthetics), font scaling, page numbering, and custom header/footer elements.

 **Key Features:**